MolCrafts/molcpp/README.md

-# molcore
+# molcpp

-This is the molcore project.
+This is the molcpp project.

 # Building and installing